edumlauer/edumlauer.github.io/_pages/about.md

 title: "About"
 ---

-Hi👋 I’m a Unity Game Developer with over 6 years of experience.
+Hi 👋 I’m a Unity Game Developer with over 6 years of experience.
 Currently I’m working as a freelancer, check the [Projects](./projects) page to see what I have worked on.

 I love what I do, and I work to deliver great products and solutions.
 I’m always looking for new technologies and techniques that can bring something new or improve current processes.